finotes/finotes.github.io/_posts/2018-01-22-android-change-log.md

 > Bug fixes and optimizations
 > Abnormal Memory usage detection
 > Ability to mask function parameters and API header fields
+> collectStack() API is depricated, its now replaced with excludeStack()
+>> Stacktrace is automatically collected for all applicable issue types, rendering collectStack() moot.

 ### Version 2.4.0
 > Bug fixes and optimizations